 The Agravic lacks a DWR finish, and doesn't handle light precipitation as well as many other jackets in this review that do boast DWR treatment.

 The Shield is best-suited to take on a wide range of activities in brisk weather when you need both warmth and breathability.
 For added warmth but reduced breathability, see our Top Pick for a Cold Day, the Columbia Flash Forward.
 To add warmth but retain a bit more breathability, you might consider the lined Marmot Ether with its handy underarm vents.

 The Adidas Agravic Shield pairs insulation to keep your core warm with a reasonably wind resistant and relatively breathable outer layer to let off the steam from all your outdoor adventures.

-This piece is a classic do-it-all windbreaker that can protect you on an exposed ridgeline just as well as it does when you're getting miles on a trail run or crushing the local single track.
+The Adidas Shield combines the wind-stopping benefits of nylon ripstop with opportunely placed Polartec padding that provides just the right amount of insulation to keep you warm on chillier days.
+This piece is a classic do-it-all windbreaker that can protect you on an exposed ridgeline as well as it does when you're getting miles on a trail run or crushing the local single track.

 Climb, run, hike, bike or just enjoy the day in this unique windbreaker from Adidas.